 Accordingly, the University is committed to uncompromised integrity and to doing all within its power to ensure a working environment that is inclusive and respectful of diversity and which promotes intellectual growth and development, and support the academic pursuits of faculty, students and staff.
-It is critically important that we create a safe and supportive environment for all students, employees and visitors.
+It is critically important that the University creates a safe and supportive environment for all students, employees and visitors.
 The University is strongly opposed to sexual harassment and will take whatever action is necessary to prevent, correct, and, if necessary, discipline behavior that violates its Sexual Harassment Policy.

 Sexual harassment includes unwelcome sexual advances, requests for sexual favors, and other verbal, visual or physical conduct of a sexual nature, made by someone from or in the work or educational setting.
-Students who believe that they have been sexually harassed in violation of the University's Sexual Harassment Policy should notify the dean of students As or the Title IX Coordinator on the St. Thomas campus or the dean of students or the Title IX coordinator on the Albert A. Sheen Campus.
+Students who believe that they have been sexually harassed in violation of the University's Sexual Harassment Policy should notify the Dean of Students or the Title IX Coordinator on the St. Thomas Campus or the Dean of Students or the Title IX Coordinator on the Albert A. Sheen Campus.